Skip to main content

 A Promising Option to Help Individuals Experiencing a Behavioral Health Crisis

-A recent report explores the potential of a new approach to providing assistance and support for people experiencing emotional or suicidal crisis in local communities.
+A recent report explores the potential of a new approach to providing support locally for people experiencing emotional or suicidal crisis.
 The center partnered with SafeSide Prevention to examine the current behavioral-health crisis care system and how Community-led Safe Spaces offer a promising option to fill the gaps.

 Image